marcelpetersen/mobil/_posts/2019-10-09-Three-key-things-to-get-right-before-scaling-your-fleet.md

 cta_text: The Wunder Fleet platform has everything you need to get your vehicle sharing company off the ground.
 cta_link: pages/wunder-fleet.md
-title: 'Three Key Things to Get Right Before Scaling Your Fleet '
+title: '3 Key Things to Get Right Before Scaling Your Fleet'
 publish_date: 2019-10-07T00:00:00.000+00:00
 featured_image: "/uploads/2019/10/07/threekeythingsimagelist-1.jpeg"
 excerpt: At [Particle](https://www.particle.io), we've partnered with the top ride-sharing